Cross-Sector Impact Grants

 Readiness to Apply

-Before beginning a Letter of Interest for a new Cross-Sector Impact Grant request, potential partners are encouraged to think about the following factors:
+Before beginning a Letter of Interest for a new Cross-Sector Impact Grant, potential partners are encouraged to think about the following factors:

 • Do the partners have a history of successfully working with others?
 Have the two partners worked together in the past or are they working together now?